matomo-org/developer-documentation/docs/master/Piwik/Archive.md

 - It accepts the following parameter(s):
     - `$names`
     - `$idSubtable`
-- _Returns:_ False if no value with the given name, numeric if only one site and date and we&#039;re not forcing an index, and array if multiple sites/dates are queried.
-    - `string`
+- _Returns:_ An array of appropriately indexed blob data.
     - `array`
-    - `bool`

 ### `getDataTableFromNumeric()` <a name="getDataTableFromNumeric"></a>

-Returns the numeric values of the elements in $names as a DataTable.
+Queries and returns metric data in a DataTable instance.

 #### Description

+If multiple sites were requested in [build](#build) or [factory](#factory) the result will be a DataTable\Map that is indexed by site ID.

+If multiple periods were requested in [build](#build) or [factory](#factory) the result will be a DataTable\Map that is indexed by period.

+The site ID index is always first, so if multiple sites &amp; periods were requested, the result will be a DataTable\Map indexed by site ID which contains DataTable\Map instances that are indexed by period.

 Note: Every DataTable instance returned will have at most one row in it.
+The contents of each
+      row will be the requested metrics for the appropriate site and period.

 #### Signature

 - It is a **public** method.
 - It accepts the following parameter(s):
     - `$names`
-- _Returns:_ False if no value with the given names.
-Based on the number of sites/periods, the result can be a DataTable\Map, which contains DataTable instances.
+- _Returns:_ A DataTable if multiple sites and periods were not requested.
+An appropriately indexed DataTable\Map if otherwise.
     - [`DataTable`](../Piwik/DataTable.md)
     - [`Map`](../Piwik/DataTable/Map.md)
-    - `bool`

 ### `getDataTable()` <a name="getDataTable"></a>

-This method will build a dataTable from the blob value $name in the current archive.
+Queries and returns a single report as a DataTable instance.

 #### Description

-For example $name = &#039;Referrers_searchEngineByKeyword&#039; will return a DataTable containing all the keywords.
-If a $idSubtable is given, the method will return the subTable of $name.
-If &#039;all&#039; is supplied for $idSubtable every subtable will be returned.
+This method will query blob data that is a serialized array of of DataTable\Row&#039;s and unserialize it.

+If multiple sites were requested in [build](#build) or [factory](#factory) the result will be a DataTable\Map that is indexed by site ID.

+If multiple periods were requested in [build](#build) or [factory](#factory) the result will be a DataTable\Map that is indexed by period.

+The site ID index is always first, so if multiple sites &amp; periods were requested, the result will be a DataTable\Map indexed by site ID which contains DataTable\Map instances that are indexed by period.

 #### Signature